In 2022, Her Majesty The Queen became the first British Monarch to celebrate a Platinum Jubilee, reflecting her 70 years of service.

 Fleet (Central, West and East)

-- From 1pm ‘Seven Decades of Motoring’ car procession along Fleet Road, immediately followed by a Jubilee Parade and flypast by an RAF Chinook
+Saturday 4 June: full days entertainment at Calthorpe Park.
+There was a car procession along Fleet Road, followed by a Jubilee Parade and flypast by an RAF Chinook

 Sunday 5 June:

-- 12noon – 8pm Fleet Road, The Giant Street Party with food stalls, drinks, street entertainers and a Stage of entertainment Gurkha Square relayed down the high street and into the Views
+- Fleet Road, Giant Street Party with food stalls, drinks, street entertainers and a stage of entertainment

 Yateley Town Council